Explosive

 Demonstration of the explosive properties of three different explosives; four explosions are demonstrated.
-Three are conducted on a solid marble base, and one is conducted on the demonstrator's hand; each is initiated by a match.
+Three are conducted on a solid marble base, and one is conducted on the demonstrator's hand; each is initiated by a splint.

-An explosive (or explosive material) is a reactive substance that contains a great amount of potential energy that can produce an explosion if released suddenly, usually accompanied by the production of light, heat, sound, and pressure.
+An explosive is a reactive substance that contains a great amount of potential energy that can produce an explosion if released suddenly, usually accompanied by the production of light, heat, sound, and pressure.
 An explosive charge is a measured quantity of explosive material.
 The material may either be composed solely of one ingredient or be a mixture containing at least two substances.
+An explosive can be used together with mechanical or electronic components to manufacture a bomb.